bubkoo/is-array-like/README.md

 ## Related

+- [is-nil](https://github.com/bubkoo/is-nil) - Checks if the given value is null or undefined.
+- [is-null](https://github.com/bubkoo/is-null) - Checks if the given value is null.
+- [is-length](https://github.com/bubkoo/is-length) - Checks if the given value is a valid array-like length.
-- [is-window](https://github.com/bubkoo/is-window) - Check if the given value is a window object.
+- [is-window](https://github.com/bubkoo/is-window) - Checks if the given value is a window object.